mlammens/MAT-141/MAT-141-FA20-PLV-Syllabus.md

 Rationale {#rationale-1}
 ---------

-Scientists need to analyze data in order to evaluate hypotheses and extract further insights from their observations.
-Further, the ability to analyze data collected during lab and field work is a key component of effective science communication.
+Scientists and biomedical professionals need to analyze data to get insights from their observations, determine what the best practices in a field are, and evaluate hypotheses.
+Further, the ability to analyze data is a key part of effective science communication.
 This course will provide students with these techniques.
 Additionally, the methods of biostatistical analysis are applicable in all fields relating to science, whether they are applied directly when analyzing data or indirectly by providing a structure to interpret scientific findings.

-Learning objectives
+Course learning objectives
 -------------------

--   How to perform exploratory data analysis.

--   How to evaluate data quality.

--   Methods to visualize patterns in data.
+During this course, students will be introduced to the foundational mathematics of the basic principles of statistics and learn how to apply these principles to data analysis and communication.
+Specific course learning objectives are:

+* To become familiar with different data collection approaches and identify the uses and limitations of these approaches in context of life science applicaitons.
+* To acquire the knowledge and skills to confidently carry out exploritory data analyses, including the ability to construct effective data visualizations.
+* To develop and practice the skills of evalutating data quality.
--   How to identify the most appropriate analysis techniques to use with a given dataset.
+* To be able to identify the most appropriate analysis techniques to use with a given dataset.

--   How to perform standard data analysis techniques, including linear regression, ANOVA, and generalized linear modeling.
+* To acquire the knowledge and skills to confidently perform standard data analysis techniques, including T tests, linear regression, ANOVA, and $\chi^2$ tests.

 Assessment
 ----------

-I will assess your achievement of the learning objectives based on your performance on the following formative and summative assessments.
+I will assess your achievement of the course learning objectives and class learning outcomes based on your performance on the formative and summative assessments listed below.
 In calculating your final score, I will drop the lowest quiz score and the lowest analysis review/write-up score.

-Quizzes - 20%
+* Quizzes - 20%\

-R / `learnr` modules - 20%
+* R / `learnr` modules - 20%\

-Analysis reviews/write-ups (Group work) - 10%
+* Analysis reviews/write-ups (Group work) - 10%\

-Term project - 15%
+* Term project - 15%\

-Three exams - 30% (10% each)
+* Three exams - 30% (10% each)\

 The following is the **course grading scale**:

-A 100%-94% B- 82%-80% D+ 66%-63%

-A- 93%-90% C+ 79%-75% D 62%-60%
+A 100%-94%; A- 93%-90%\
+B+ 89%-87%; B 86%-83%; B- 82%-80%\
+C+ 79%-75%; C 74%-70%; C- 69%-67%\
+D+ 66%-63%; D 62%-60%\

-B+ 89%-87% C 74%-70% F below 60%
+F below 60%\

-B 86%-83% C- 69%-67%

 Required Text
 -------------